jessamynsmith/Alexa/README.md

 * <a target="_blank" href="https://forums.developer.amazon.com/forums/category.jspa?categoryID=48">
   The Alexa section of Amazon's Developer Forum</a>

+## <a name="ExternalIntents"> External Intents</a>
+Amazon provides some interfaces:

+   * Phillips
+   * Wink

+3rd-party interfaces:

+      * Roku
+      * Tweet to send

+            * Alexa, ask Twitter to say "whatever".

+      * Facebook blog to create

+            * Alexa, ask Facebook to say "whatever".

+      * Wordpress blog entry to create

 ## <a name="Lambda"> Lambda Amazon Web Service</a>
 http://aws.amazon.com/lambda/
 is a back-end processing service that's more general than just processing Amazon Echo requests.